 Image Shows Original Cover

 This was a really long journey, I think I started writing snippets and chapters for the last ten years, no story getting past ten thousand words before fizzling out or me losing interest.
-But I finally picked a story (A Sci-Fi story my daughter might optimistically read – Young Adult is the official term), found my mojo and I actually finished and published it as a two-hundred-and-fifty-page amazon eBook.
+But I finally picked a story (A Sci-Fi story my daughter might optimistically read – Young Adult is the official term), found my mojo and I actually finished and published it as a two-hundred-and-fifty-page amazon eBook in Jan 2022.
 So, job done, wrote a book, ticked it off the bucket list!

 But upon re-reading it, I thought, hmmm, it’s a quaint little story, but it concentrated on the character, science and technological build up, and all the action I wanted to fit in was not there.
 So barely a month later I removed it from sale.